sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUT)/Chapters/2 - Golden Flowers/2 - Golden Flowers.md

 Breakfast quickly forgotten, the skeletons braced themselves, under the kitchen table.
 "ANY DEBRIS FROM THESE EARTHQUAKE TREMORS WON'T REACH US HERE!"
 Papyrus declared.
 "I DO HOPE THE CITIZENS OF SNOWDIN ALSO RECEIVED THESE NATURAL DISASTER GUIDES AND ARE STAYING SAFE."

-"i'm sure they're doing fine, paps. i thought tremors didn't hit this area anymore."
+"i'm sure they're doing fine, paps. i thought tremors didn't hit this area."

 "I THOUGHT THE SAME!
 WHAT AN ODD DEVELOPMENT!"

 ----

-With everyone sheltering in their homes underground, they didn't see the object that broke through the ceiling above Waterfall, it's impact showering rocks over the area.
+With everyone sheltering in their homes underground, only a select few saw the object that broke through the ceiling above Waterfall, its impact showering rocks over the area.

-The source: one human girl's body, half unconscious as she plummeted into the waters.
+The source: one human girl's body, red-haired, blue-jacketed, half unconscious as she plummeted into the waters.

 The cold water shocked her back to awareness, and looking around herself, the redhead swam hard for the light, breaking the surface of the turbulent water and gripping a rocky ledge for dear life.